vi/udpexchange/README.md

 should produce a working 51-kilobyte executable.

 Note that hacks activated by `--features=mini` may be unsound and less portable.
+Even smaller size is attainable by also using [eyra](https://docs.rs/crate/eyra/latest).

 ## Installation